Entanglement-Assisted Covert Communication via Qubit Depolarizing Channels: Introduction

 such that the squared amplitude of this quantum superposition of states describing innocent and non-innocent symbols is $\alpha=O\left(\nicefrac{1}{\sqrt{n}}\right)$.
 The labels $A_1$ and $A$ correspond to a reference system and to the channel input system, respectively.
 The former can be interpreted as Bob's share of the entanglement resource.
 The idea is inspired by a recent work on non-covert communication showing that controlling $\alpha\in [0,1]$ using states in \eqref{eq:Superposition} can outperform time division \cite{9834764}.
 To show covertness, we observe that tracing out the resource system $A_1$ from $\ket{\psi_{A_1 A}}$ results in a state identical to the one in unassisted scenario from \cite{Bash-Quantum, Bash-Quantum-revision}.

 The paper is organized as follows.
 In Section II, the definitions and channel model are provided, including notation, an overview of the system and coding, and a presentation of the covert communication problem.
-The results are presented in Section III, which begins with a description of the solution principle, followed by the achievability proof, with technical details deferred to the appendices.
-Section IV presents a summary and discussion.
+The results are described in Section III, with the main achievability proof in Section IV and technical details deferred to the appendices.
+Section V presents interpretation through energy-constrained communication, and Section V concludes with a summary and discussion.